Leica S2 vs Nikon Z6

 It is notable that the Z6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the S2 does not provide wifi capability.

 Studio photographers will appreciate that the Leica S2 (unlike the Z6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Z6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the S2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S2 was succeeded by the Leica S Typ 006, while the Z6 was followed by the Nikon Z6 II.
+Both the S2 and the Z6 have been discontinued, but can regularly be found used on eBay.
+The S2 was replaced by the Leica S Typ 006, while the Z6 was followed by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica S2 and the Nikon Z6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica S2:

 - More detail: Offers more megapixels (37.5 vs 24.3MP) with a 24% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.